News in the Centre for Research in Biosciences (CRIB)

 CRIB researchers begin ground breaking collaboration with the Eden Project, to explore the ecological patterns and biogeochemical processes linking tropical biodiversity and ecosystem function

-The Centre for Research in Biosciences (CRIB) is launching a groundbreaking new research program to explore how extinctions brought about by climate change and habitat destruction will impact on the functioning of ecosystems.
-Investigations into the importance of biodiversity to the survival of tropical rainforests will commence with UWE researchers working in collaboration with the Eden Project in Cornwall.
+The Centre for Research in Biosciences (CRIB) launched a groundbreaking new research program to explore how extinctions brought about by climate change and habitat destruction will impact on the functioning of ecosystems.
+Investigations into the importance of biodiversity to the survival of tropical rainforests involved UWE Bristol researchers working in collaboration with the Eden Project in Cornwall.

 CRIB members take part in Bristol Bright Night Event